PhenixCollaboration/web/_analysis/docker.md

 {{ site.hr }}

 ##### Volumes
-There are several ways to achieve that, cf.
+There are several ways to achieve sharing of volumes i.e. establishing storage area accessible from both the host and the container(s) running on the host.
+For detailed information, please see
 {% include_cached navigation/findlink.md name='docker_volumes' tag='Docker documentation on volumes' -%}.
 {{ site.hr }}
 ##### ROOT5